Sumeet Passi's late header saves Jamshedpur FC | Goal.com

 A late goal by Sumeet Passi rescued a point for Jamshedpur against Hyderabad in the Indian Super League (ISL) match held at the GMC Balayogi Athletic Stadium on Thursday.

-Nestor Gordillo (39') had put Hyderabad in the lead but Passi struck in injury time to hold the hosts to a draw.
+Nestor Gordillo (39') had put Hyderabad in the lead but Passi (90+3') struck in injury time to deny Hyderabad their first ever clean sheet after 17 games.

 Hyderabad interim coach Javier Lopez replaced Ashish Rai, Mohammed Yasir and Giles Barnes with Gordillo, Liston Colaco and Souvik Chakraborty in the starting lineup.

 With Farukh Choudhary suspended for the tie, Jamshedpur head coach Antonio Iriondo chose to start with five foreigners including Sergio Castel and Noe Acosta.
-The other changes saw Karan Amin, Mobashir Rahman get a look-in.
+The other changes saw Karan Amin and Mobashir Rahman get a look-in.

 Adil Khan nearly opened the scoring on two occasions with his headers.
 One came off the upright in the fifth minute and another was sent straight to the feet of Jamshedpur goalkeeper Rafique Ali Sardar in the 32nd minute.